MikMatski/BirdNestDefender/README.md

 Win: Be the last bird with eggs in your nest.

 Lose: Game ends if your nest runs out of eggs.

+The game is hosted on github pages: https://mikmatski.github.io/BirdNestDefender/